B4dT0bi/OpenHordeProxy/README.md

 # OpenHordeProxy

-OpenHordeProxy is a Python-based proxy tool that converts OpenAI image generation requests into requests for AI Horde, using a Flask API.
-This tool allows developers to seamlessly switch between OpenAI's image generation models and AI Horde, offering a flexible and scalable image generation service.
+OpenHordeProxy is a Python-based proxy tool that converts OpenAI image and text generation requests into requests for AI Horde, using a Flask API.
+This tool allows developers to seamlessly switch between OpenAI's image generation models, chat completions, and AI Horde.

 ## Features

 - Proxy OpenAI requests to AI Horde via Flask API.
+- Text generation through the AI Horde text models.
 - Easy configuration using environment variables.
 - Integrated with AI Horde SDK.
 - Supports LoRA models for fine-tuning image generation.